5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 * Enable .eth domain owners to create their own ENS Account at their .eth domain.
   + They can start with an account.eth subdomain and upgrade to their own .eth
-  + Or they can bring their own .eth domain and use our ENS Account creation wizard.
+  + Or they can bring their own .eth domain to start
-* They will be able to customize their ENS Account, choose the applications, networks, tokens, etc that they include into their UI.
+* With a premium membership, they will be able to customize their ENS Account, choose the applications, networks, tokens, etc that they include into their UI.
-* They will also be able to onboard their friends/family/followers with subdomains to their own customized ENS Account.
-  + By default, all ENS Accounts (account.eth subdomains and self-serve .eth domains and their subdomains) will have the ENS ecosystem apps installed, however the managers of the .eth domains will be able to remove these dapps if they wish from the UI
+  + By default, all ENS Accounts (account.eth subdomains and self-serve .eth domains and their subdomains) will have all of the ENS ecosystem apps installed, however these dapps can be hidden from the UI with a premium membership.
-* Managers of .eth domains will collect 70% of the revenue generated by the people they onboard, and can charge membership fees to their community. the other 30% will be collected by us and be part of our revenue split with ENS DAO.
-* We hope this revenue opportunity for ENS sub-communities can make ENS Accounts spread virally.

 ## C. Growth, Growth & more GROWTH!